Film noir at its best in an all-time thrilling classic

 There was a “strike anywhere” type match at the time in which you could use your thumbnail to light it, as “Walter” does so expertly over and over.

-Another thing I think is worthy to point out in “Double Indemnity”, is how director Billy Wilder got around the Hays Code.
+Another thing I think is worthy to point out in “Double Indemnity”, is how director Billy Wilder got around the Motion Picture Production Code.
 It is a prime example of how films seemingly “gloss over” things prohibited by the Code.
 In the scene where "Phyllis" comes to "Walter’s" apartment, she subtly suggests she came to sleep with him.
 Being a married woman, the Code would forbid such behavior in a US film.
 So Wilder shows them embracing and on the couch, cuts to Water speaking into his dictaphone, and then cuts back to them on the couch.
 However, this time they have changed positions.
 Walter is now reclining while smoking in somewhat wrinkled clothes and Phyllis is putting on lipstick.
-An ingenious way to show they just had sex while getting past the Hays Code!
+An ingenious way to show they just had sex while getting past the Code!
 There are so many subtleties like this in classic films, sometimes not as obvious.
 They are easy to overlook but if you notice them they always inform the viewer, making the film more understandable and intriguing.

 The “Double Indemnity” house exterior and iconic staircase were filmed in an actual house rather than a movie set.
 As “Walter Neff” describes the house in the film, “It was one of those California Spanish houses everyone was nuts about 10 or 15 years ago.
 This one must have cost somebody 30,000 bucks.
 That is, if he ever finished paying for it".
 While the house in the film is supposed to be in Glendale, the house where they filmed is located in the Hollywood Hills and it still stands today looking much like it did back then.
 It is estimated today at having a value of close to two million dollars.